 Step 7: To save a video you uploaded to Facebook, first select your Videos album.

 Step 8: Next, choose a video from your album.

-Step 9: When the video loads, click Options at the bottom of Facebook’s built-in video player, and then select Download HD to grab a full-resolution version or Download SD to download a lower-resolution version of the original video.
+Step 9: When the video loads, click button on the bottom right of Facebook’s built-in video player, and then select Download Video.

 Step 10: Safari will load the video and start playing it.
-Now right-click the video player and select Download Video As… in the pop-up menu.
+Now right-click the video player and select Download in the pop-up menu.

 Step 11: Choose a folder on your computer to save the video file to, give it a recognizable name and click Save.

 Facebook permits people to download a ZIP archive which contains all of the photos and videos they posted to the social network, along with copies of their messages, wall posts, events, pokes and other user data.
 However, you can download just your photos and videos